-The Beaglebone serial connector is exported on the 6 pins close to one of the 48 pins headers.
-Using your special USB to Serial adapter provided by your instructor, connect the ground wire

-(blue) to the pin closest to the power supply connector (let's call it pin 1), and the TX (red) and RX (green) wires to the pins 4 (board RX) and 5 (board TX)3.
+The Beagle Play serial connector is a 3-pin header located right next to the board's USB-C port.
+Using your special USB to Serial adapter provided by your instructor, connect the ground wire (blue) to the pin labeled "G", the TX wire (red) to the pin labeled "RX" and the RX wire (green) to the pin labeled "TX" 3.

-You always should make sure that you connect the TX pin of the cable to the RX pin of the board, and vice versa, whatever the board and cables that you use.
+You always should make sure that you connect the TX pin of the cable to the RX pin of the board, and vice versa, whichever board and cables you use.